Autelbas Castle

 Autelbas Castle, locally known as Château d'Autelbas, is situated in a quiet rural village of the same name, in the province of Luxembourg in the Wallonia region in Belgium.

-The village of Autelbas dates back to the 10th century as the presence of a dispensary of Carolingian potters attests.
-Built near a brook which fed its former moat, the castle dates back to the 13th century.
+The village of Autelbas dates back to the 10th century, as evidenced by the remains of a Carolingian potter's workshop.
+Built near a creek that once fed its former moat, the castle dates back to the 13th century.

-During the 14th century Autelbas Castle became the stately home of the d'Autel family and was an important place of resistance against Burgundy rule.
-In 1377, its owner; Huart d'Autel, was provost of the city of Arlon.
+During the 14th century, Autelbas Castle became the noble residence of the d'Autel family and an important center of resistance against Burgundian rule.
+In 1377, its owner, Huart d'Autel, served as provost of the city of Arlon.

-In 1413 the castle was besieged and ruined, only to be rebuilt in 1432.
-It's the remains of that castle which we see today.
-From then on the castle passed calmly through the ages, despite family conflicts.
+In 1413, the castle was besieged and destroyed, only to be rebuilt in 1432.
+The remains of that castle are what we see today.
+From then on, the castle passed through the centuries peacefully, despite internal family conflicts.

 In 1983, Autelbas Castle fell victim to a large fire and burned to the ground.
-It has been a ruin ever since.
-In the last decades there have been some consolidation campaigns but it is clear that it still needs some considerable restoration works for it to survive.
+It has remained a ruin ever since.
+In recent decades, some restoration efforts have taken place, but it is clear that significant work is still needed to preserve it.

 Gallery